 I agree with the approach taken by former Commissioner Linden and, in my view, this approach could apply equally to situations where two or more institutions share administrative and other resources.

-In the circumstances of this appeal, the Secretary of the Board also functions as the Registrar of two other institutions to whom the appellant made requests for similar records.
-While this arrangement reflects a prudent use of resources and is particularly commendable in the current economic climate, in my view, section 27 can only be properly triggered by the head upon considering "... whether any particular request involves a large number of records ... that cannot reasonably be completed within the 30 day time limit."
+While this arrangement reflects a prudent use of resources and is particularly commendable in the current economic climate, in my view, section 27 can only be properly triggered by the head upon considering "whether any particular request involves a large number of records ... that cannot reasonably be completed within the 30 day time limit."

-In its representations, the Board has included a sworn affidavit from the Board's Secretary.
-In the affidavit, the Secretary states that the Board's filing system is not indexed to include the topic which is the subject of the request (the PPAP) and consequently each file will have to be searched.
-The affidavit indicates that the time period encompassed by the request will require a total of 285 files to be searched and that each file will take at least 15 minutes to search.
-Some of these files are closed and will have to be recalled from storage.
-Finally, the Board submits that it is "... not in a position to devote a full time employee to any of these tasks ...".
+In its representations, the Tribunal has included a sworn affidavit from its Registrar.
+In the affidavit, the Registrar states that the Tribunal's filing system is not indexed to include the topic which is the subject of the request (the PPAP) and consequently each file will have to be searched.
+The affidavit indicates that the time period encompassed by the request will require a total of 467 files to be searched and that each file will take at least 15 minutes to search.
+Some of these files may be closed and will have to be recalled from storage.
+Finally, that the Tribunal submits that it is "... not in a position to devote a full time employee to any of these tasks ...".

-I have carefully reviewed the representations of the parties and I am not satisfied that the request is for a large number of records or that it will necessitate a search through a large number of records and that meeting the time limit would unreasonably interfere with the operations of the Board.
-I find that the time extension of an additional 104 days invoked by the Board is not reasonable in the circumstances of this appeal.
+I have carefully reviewed the representations of the parties and I am not satisfied that the request is for a large number of records or that it will necessitate a search through a large number of records and that meeting the time limit would unreasonably interfere with the operations of the Tribunal.
+I find that the time extension of an additional 104 days invoked by the Tribunal is not reasonable in the circumstances of this appeal.